MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/migration-assistant-for-dlp-learn.md

 When you upload your rule package XML file, the system validates the XML and checks for known bad patterns and obvious performance issues.
 Here are known issues that the validation checks for—a regular expression:

 - Can't begin or end with alternator "|", which matches everything because it's considered an empty match.
-     - For example, "|a" or "b|" won't pass validation.-
+     - For example, "|a" or "b|" won't pass validation.
 - Can't begin or end with a ".{0,m}" pattern, which has no functional purpose and only impairs performance.
-     - For example, ".{0,50}ASDF" or "ASDF.{0,50}" won't pass validation.-
+     - For example, ".{0,50}ASDF" or "ASDF.{0,50}" won't pass validation.
 - Can't have ".{0,m}" or ".{1,m}" in groups, and can't have ".*" or ".+" in groups.
-     - For example, "(.{0,50000})" won't pass validation.-
+     - For example, "(.{0,50000})" won't pass validation.
 - Can't have any character with "{0,m}" or "{1,m}" repeaters in groups.
-     - For example, "(a*)" won't pass validation.-
+     - For example, "(a*)" won't pass validation.
 - Can't begin or end with ".{1,m}"; instead, use just "."
-     - For example, ".{1,m}asdf" won't pass validation; instead, use just ".asdf".-
+     - For example, ".{1,m}asdf" won't pass validation; instead, use just ".asdf".
 - Can't have an unbounded repeater (such as "*" or "+") on a group.
      - For example, "(xx)*" and "(xx)+" won't pass validation.

 ### Condition and Exception Mapping

-The following tables detail the mapping of condition and exception elements for Exchange (EXO) workload, Endpoint Devices, SharePoint Online, OneDrive and Other Workloads that the migration assistant uses while translating Symantec DLP policies:
+The following table details the mapping of condition and exception elements for Exchange (EXO) workload, Endpoint Devices, SharePoint Online, OneDrive and Other Workloads that the migration assistant uses while translating Symantec DLP policies:

 #### Exchange Workload